Santa Paula, California: History

 Santa Paula was incorporated in April 1902.
 The first mayor was Lewis Arthur Hardison.

 In April 1911, Gaston Méliès moved his Star Film Company from San Antonio, Texas to a site just north of Santa Paula.

 The large South Mountain Oil Field southeast of town, just across the Santa Clara River, was discovered by the Oak Ridge Oil Company in 1916, and developed methodically through the 1920s, bringing further economic diversification and growth to the area.
 While the field peaked in production in the 1950s, Occidental Petroleum continues to extract oil through its Vintage Production subsidiary and remains a significant local employer.

 A major expansion began in 2016 when construction started on a 500 acre master-planned community of 1,500 homes.

 Disasters

-The town has been devastated twice by floods and was affected by a nearby truck explosion that resulted in an industrial disaster.
+The town has been devastated by floods, fires, and was once affected by a nearby truck explosion that resulted in an industrial disaster.

 Floods

+The Great Flood of 1862

+The Great Flood of 1862 began on December 24, 1861, when it rained for almost four weeks, reaching a total of 35 inch at Los Angeles.